LAC-Japan/IDA_Plugin_AntiDebugSeeker/README.md

 - **Anti_Debug_API**

-you can freely create categories and add APIs that you wish to detect.
+you can freely create categories and add APIs that you wish to detect. (exact match)

 <img src="picture/AntiDebugAPI_Section.png" alt="AntiDebugAPI_Section.png" width="200"/>

 - **Anti_Debug_Technique**

-You can set between one to three keywords.
+You can set between one to three keywords. (partial match)

 The basic flow of the search is as follows:
 First, search for the first keyword.
 If it is found, search within the specified number of bytes (default is 80 bytes) for the second keyword.